-a.
-The members of the Company are informed that the dividends that remain unpaid/unclaimed for a period of 7 (seven) years from the date of transfer to the Unpaid / Unclaimed dividend account are required to be transferred to the account of the Investor Education & Protection Fund (IEPF) Authority established by the Central Government.

-Accordingly, during the financial year under review, the Company has transferred Unclaimed dividend amounting to Rs.
-2,78,853/- lying with the Company for a period of seven years pertaining to the financial year ended on 31st March 2014.
+- a.
+The members of the Company are informed that the dividends that remain unpaid/unclaimed for a period of 7 (seven) years from the date of transfer to the Unpaid / Unclaimed dividend account are required to be transferred to the account of the Investor Education & Protection Fund (IEPF) Authority established by the Central Government. - Accordingly, during the financial year under review, the Company transferred Unclaimed dividend amounting to Rs.
+3,14,328/- lying with the Company for a period of seven years pertaining to the financial year ended on 31st March 2015. - b.

-b.
 The members of the Company are also informed that as per the provisions introduced in the year 2016, underlying equity shares on which dividend remain Unpaid/Unclaimed for a period of 7 (seven) consecutive years are required to be transferred to the Investor Education & Protection Fund (IEPF) Authority established by the Central Government.

-Accordingly, during the financial year under review, the Company has transferred the following shares to IEPF Authority:

-16,620 equity shares in respect of which dividend have not been claimed by the members for seven consecutive years pertaining to the financial year ended on 31st March, 2014, upto financial year ended 31st March, 2020.
+Accordingly, during the financial year under review, the Company has transferred 7,590 equity shares in respect of which dividend have not been claimed by the members for seven consecutive years pertaining to the financial year ended on 31st March, 2015, upto financial year ended 31st March, 2021 to IEPF Authority.